madebymode/packer-centos-7/README.md

   - [VMware Fusion](http://www.vmware.com/products/fusion/) (or Workstation - if you want to build the VMware box)
   - [Ansible](http://docs.ansible.com/intro_installation.html)

 I install everything via homebrew/cask

 ```
 $ brew cask install virtualbox vmware-fusion vagrant
 $ brew install packer ansible
 ```
-You will also need some Ansible roles installed so they can be used in the building of the VM.
-To install the roles:

-  1. Run `$ ansible-galaxy install -r requirements.txt` in this directory.
-  2. If your local Ansible roles path is not the (homebrewed) default (`/usr/local/etc/ansible/`), update the `role_paths` inside `centos7.json` to match your custom location.

-If you don't have Ansible installed (perhaps you're using a Windows PC?), you can simply clone the required Ansible roles from GitHub directly (use [Ansible Galaxy](https://galaxy.ansible.com/) to get the GitHub repository URLs for each role listed in `requirements.txt`), and update the `role_paths` variable to match the location of the cloned role.

 ## Usage

 Make sure all the required software (listed above) is installed, then cd to the directory containing this README.md file, and run: